 Closing the Gap

 Stratford East has a long and proud history of programming Black theatre, with a legacy of providing a platform for creatives and local East London communities from the Global Majority.
-Nonetheless, these groups continue to be underrepresented in the creative industries.
+Nonetheless, these groups continue to be underrepresented in managerial positions in the creative industries.

-The group meet monthly to drive and implement cultural change at Stratford East.
-The committee are currently working to develop HR and recruitment processes, as well as supporting the creation of a microaggression policy for Stratford East in the long term.
+The group look to drive and implement cultural change at Stratford East.
+The committee have developed a microaggression policy for Stratford East and implemented training in support of this forward-thinking piece of work.

-Closing The Gap is currently Co-Chaired by Maya Pindar (Learning Projects Manager) and Rosalind Burkett-Wenham (PA to the Directors).
+Closing The Gap is currently co-chaired by Nailah Cumberbatch (SET Manager), Maya Pindar (Learning Projects Manager) and Martin Willis (Hires and One-Nighter Programmer)